-Expat adventures aren’t all about finding cats in foreign hospital hallways, breaking a leg in the jungle or almost ending up in jail.
+Expat adventures aren’t all about breaking a leg in the jungle or almost ending up in an African jail.
 Sometimes all you have to do is go to the little girls’ room and bingo: adventure.
 And I don’t even mean the type of facility that offers you a hole-in-the-ground affair so you can exercise your thigh muscles.
-(And then you slip, and end up with your leg inside, or you fall and . . . okay let’s not go there.)

 No, just a nice clean ladies’ room can become the scene of a crisis.
-The story below took place when my mate and I lived in Ghana, West Africa, a place of many adventures.
-(Another bathroom story, set on another continent, will follow next week.)
+The story below took place when my mate and I lived in Accra, the capital of Ghana, West Africa, a place of many adventures.
+So follow me there:

 A new restaurant has opened in town and my man and I are going to try it out for lunch.
+(Clearly you know this is not 2020.)
 It’s in a new building and more construction is going on in the neighborhood.

-We arrive and find only one other couple there, who seem to be enjoying themselves, their plates almost empty.
-The décor is modern and pleasing, and the tables are set with table cloths, proper cloth napkins and flowers, you know, nice.
+We arrive and find only one other couple there.
+Apparently the epicurean masses have yet to discover this new eatery.
+The decor is modern and pleasing, and the tables charm us with real table cloths, proper cloth napkins and fresh flowers, you know, elegant-like.
 Okay.
 On with it:

 The amenities are down the stairs at a still-unoccupied level of the building.
 The ladies’ room has two stalls, all white, all clean, and there is even toilet paper!
-Okay, it’s plain white but don’t you just love this picture?
+Okay, it’s plain white but don’t you just love this orange paper on the picture?